JaredPlummer5/TeamProject/README.md

 ### What is your Git flow?

 Everyone should make a branch and work on that branch and then merge the changes to the main.

+## Prep 2

+### Ideas

+Connect 4

+HangMan

+### Summary of ideas

+Connect 4 is a two-player strategy game where players take turns dropping colored discs into a vertical grid.
+The objective of the game is to connect four discs of the same color in a row, either horizontally, vertically, or diagonally, while also preventing the opponent from doing the same.

+Hangman is a classic word-guessing game where one player thinks of a word and the other player guesses letters one at a time.
+The objective of the game is to guess the word correctly before the player runs out of guesses and the hangman is completed.

+### What problem or pain point does it solve? a.
+Keep it high level without going into too much detail.
+(3-4 sentences is enough)

+Connect 4 is a fun and engaging game that helps to develop strategic thinking, problem-solving, and spatial reasoning skills.
+It can be played by people of all ages and is a great way to pass the time.

+Hangman is a fun and engaging game that helps to develop vocabulary, spelling, and logic skills.
+It can be played by people of all ages and is a great way to pass the time while also improving language skills.

+### Minimum Viable Product (MVP) definition.

+- What is the minimum required for you to present on your demo day?

+The minimum viable product (MVP) for Connect 4 would be a functional game board with the ability to drop discs and detect when a player has won the game.
+It should also have a basic user interface that allows players to start and reset the game.
+Additional features such as multiplayer mode, sound effects, and high scores can be added later as the product evolves.

+The minimum viable product (MVP) for Hangman would be a functional game with a word to guess, a hangman graphic, and a way to input guesses.
+It should also have a basic user interface that allows players to start and reset the game.
+Additional features such as multiplayer mode, sound effects, and high scores can be added later as the product evolves.